josemotta/IoT.Hass.Farm/_tank/README.md

 The `Pi Zero W` is supposed to be installed with following software:

 - **Linux Raspbian GNU/Linux 9.1 (stretch)**.
 [Lite version](https://www.raspberrypi.org/downloads/raspbian/), the minimal image based on Debian Stretch.
 Generate the Micro SD Card with [Etcher](https://www.raspberrypi.org/magpi/pi-sd-etcher/), for example, and boot the RPI.
 - Then, it is wise to **update/upgrade** everything.
-Follow this [tutorial](http://thinghub.net/blog/2015/08/31/setup-raspberrypi-with-minified-raspbian-minibian/) published by Tlindener in 2015.
-Skip the beginning, starting at step 3.
 If you need the configuration program raspi-config, it is already available at Stretch Lite version.

-Next step is installing Hass.io, based in the Dale Higgs [hassio-installer](https://github.com/josemotta/hassio-installer).
-The script below installs all requirements, and then install Hass.io:
+Next step is installing Hass.io, easy task with Dale Higgs [hassio-installer](https://github.com/josemotta/hassio-installer).
+Run the script below in the `Pi Zero W` to install all requirements, and then install Hass.io:

     curl -sL https://github.com/josemotta/hassio-installer/blob/master/hassio_rpi0w | bash -s